linkerd/website/linkerd.io/content/2.16/tasks/graceful-shutdown.md

 continuously until it receives a TERM signal.
 Since Kubernetes does not give the proxy a means to know when the Cronjob has completed, by default, Job and Cronjob pods which have been meshed will continue to run even once the main container has completed.
+You can address this either by running Linkerd as a native sidecar or by manually shutting down the proxy.

+### Native Sidecar

+If you use the `--set proxy.nativeSidecar=true` flag when installing Linkerd, the Linkerd proxy will run as a [sidecar container](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) and will automatically shutdown when the main containers in the pod terminate.
+Native sidecars were added in Kubernetes v1.28 and are available by default in Kubernetes v1.29.

+### Manual shutdown

-To address this, you can issue a POST to the `/shutdown` endpoint on the proxy once the application completes (e.g. via `curl -X POST http://localhost:4191/shutdown`).
+Alternatively, you can issue a POST to the `/shutdown` endpoint on the proxy once the application completes (e.g. via `curl -X POST http://localhost:4191/shutdown`).
 This will terminate the proxy gracefully and allow the Job or Cronjob to complete.
 These shutdown requests must come on the